kylecorry31/ML4K-AI-Extension/README.md

 4. Use the "GotClassification" block to retrieve the classification once it is completed.

+5. Use the "GotError" block to retrieve any errors which occur during classification.

 ### Handling Errors
-Upon an error, the "GotClassification" block will set the classification to ERROR and the confidence to 0.
-This will be changed soon to use an error catch block such as "GotClassificationError".
+Upon an error, the "GotError" block will be called with the error that occurred.

 ## License
 This project is licensed under the [MIT License](LICENSE).